docker/get-involved/content/en/docs/CommunityLeaders/EventHandbooks/kube101/Ingress101/_index.md

 linkTitle: "Deploying Your First Ingress Deployment"
 weight: 90
 description: >-
-     Deploying Your First Ingress Deployment
+     Deploying your First Ingress Deployment
 ---

 ## What is an Ingress?